Aboriginal

 he tells The Fifth Estate.

-Of course, and they most likely would not have burnt last year if they had not been set alight.
+Of course, and they most likely would not have burnt last year if they were not set on fire.

-Each and everyone of us must be custodians of our air and this has not been happening for 60,000 years.
+Each and everyone of us must be custodians of our air.

 "Every single disease that is non-communicable is impacted by air pollution.